ruby-rice/rice/README.md

 interface is truly a high-level abstraction around the Ruby C API.

-\section gc The GC
+# The GC {#gc}

-\li Objects are not automatically registered with the garbage collector.
+- Objects are not automatically registered with the garbage collector.

-\li If an Object is on the stack, it does not need to be registered with the garbage collector.
+- If an Object is on the stack, it does not need to be registered with the garbage collector.

-\li If an Object is allocated on the heap or if it is a member of an object that might be allocated on the heap, use an Rice::Address_Registration_Guard to register the object with the garbage collector.
+- If an Object is allocated on the heap or if it is a member of an object that might be allocated on the heap, use an Rice::Address_Registration_Guard to register the object with the garbage collector.

-\li If a reference counted object is being wrapped, or if another type of smart pointer is wrapped, ensure that only one mechanism is used to destroy the object.
+- If a reference counted object is being wrapped, or if another type of smart pointer is wrapped, ensure that only one mechanism is used to destroy the object.
 In general, the smart pointer manages the allocation of the object, and Ruby should hold only a reference to the